Cayouche: Career

 Even before the release of his first album, a Radio-Canada team had observed that Cayouche was already popular in the Acadian Peninsula.
-More than 25 years later, he remains widely known throughout the region.
-His first album, Un Vieux Hippy, released in 1994, sold more than 15,000 copies in a fairly small market, and songs such as "La chaîne de mon Tracteur", "Export A", and "L'alcool au volant" attained relative popularity.
+More than 25 years later, he remains popular the region.
+His first album, Un Vieux Hippy, released in 1994, sold more than 15,000 copies in a small market, and songs such as "La chaîne de mon Tracteur", "Export A", and "L'alcool au volant" attained relative popularity.

-Cayouche has maintained consistent popularity throughout Canada and Europe and remains one of the few well-known Acadian artists in history to have sold over 100,000 albums.
+Cayouche has had consistent popularity throughout Canada and Europe and remains one of the few Acadian artists to have sold over 100,000 albums.

-Among his biggest hits are "Export A", "La chaine de mon tracteur", "L'alcool au volant", "Fume Fume", "C'est ça mon Acadie", and "La reine du bingo".
+A few of his other hits are "Fume Fume", "C'est ça mon Acadie", and "La reine du bingo".
 Gagnon, who later came to live in Maisonnette on the Acadian Peninsula, was the subject of the documentary film Cayouche: Le Temps d'une bière (English: Cayouche: Time for a beer) by Maurice André Aubin in 2009.

 Personal life and death

 Gagnon motorcycled as a hobby.
-One of his songs, "L'Alcool au volant" (Drinking and driving), was created to warn others of drunk driving; in 2008, Gagnon was stopped by a Codiac RCMP officer and arrested and shortly released afterwards.
-The following year, he received charges of impaired driving and driving with blood alcohol content over the legal limit, receiving a $2,000 fine for the incident.
+One of his songs, "L'Alcool au volant" (Drinking and driving), was created to warn others of drunk driving; though in 2008, Gagnon was stopped by a Codiac RCMP officer and received charges of impaired driving and driving with blood alcohol content over the legal limit the following year, receiving a $2,000 fine for the incident.

 Gagnon died from cancer in Maisonnette, on 29 May 2024, at the age of 75.